Arpita-deb/Bellabeat-fitness-app/README.md

    * There are no information about intensity, its unit and how it is measured.
    * There are inconsistencies in logged data, not all 30 users have data for full 30 days.
    * The data contains 1440 minutes of sedentary minutes which is equivalent to a day, indicating that they were not wearing the tracker throughout the day.
-   * The data contains informations from March to May.
+   * The data contains information from March to May.
 Since the data spreads for both April and May, there are participants with 31 days of data, making the time-frame for data analysis inconsistent.

 4. **Citation**:
    Furberg, R., Brinton, J., Keating, M., & Ortiz, A. (2016).
 Crowd-sourced Fitbit datasets 03.12.2016-05.12.2016 [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.53894